top of page

 John and Jennifer

 It was John’s desire to honor his father’s legacy of being a handy and helpful man that spurred him to restore Carl’s and Alda’s barn.
 Although Jack never wanted to run the farm, he always told John to “leave a place better than you found it.”
 With the blessing of his mother and brother David, John began work on the barn in the 1990s.
-He often took his own kids out to the farm for camping trips and they had grown to love the land.
+He often took his own kids out to the farm for camping weekends and they grew to love the place.

 When John and Jennifer got married in 2010, they pooled their resources and - with the help of a great crew and some hard-working friends and family - made John’s dream come true.
 John turned the ugly, run-down silver barn into a beautiful, sturdy new red one.
 He transformed the old milking parlor into a cozy, heated cabin with a bedroom, bathroom, kitchen, and living area.
 Although Nerius and Decie’s old house was too far gone to save, John and Jennifer turned that area into a circular-shaped garden area with four gates: the north one facing the barn, the south one facing the road, the east, the pond, and the west, the wheat fields and the setting sun.